 and legal actions of Chris Drew for selling art on streets of Chicago

 December 2009.
 ACLU challenges Illinois eavesdropping act - Lawsuit

 cites cases of people charged with breaking the law for making audio

 by Stephen Baird © Stephen Baird 2000-2014

 The following little historical references are just a glimpse of the depth and breadth of the creative spirit of the human race that blossoms on the street corners, market places, subway platforms and any other place people gather.

 Berger vs. The City of Seattle

-Michael Berger, otherwise known as Magic Mike, had been performing at the Seattle Center since the 1980's where he sold balloon creations and performed magic tricks.
+Michael Berger, otherwise known as Magic Mike, had been performing at the Seattle Center since the 1980's where he twisted balloon creations and performed magic tricks for donations.
 Since 1978, the Seattle Center had 5 rules for regulating street performers.
 Berger was ejected multiple times for violating these rules, and in 1996 sued the city of Seattle, stating that the rules violate both the 1st and 14th ammendment.
 Details at his web site and outline below on this page: http://funandmagic.com/performersrights.html